collective/volto-subblocks/README.md

 To be used with mrs-developer, see [Volto docs](https://docs.voltocms.com/customizing/add-ons/) for further usage informations.

+> If you are using Volto < 16, then use v1.2.3.

 ## Usage

 This is meant to edit blocks with sub-blocks, where the sub-blocks are all of the same type.